manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 >The application graphical interface is to be developed in JavaFX 11.

-- "All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits."
+>The unit tests should be implemented using the JUnit 4 framework.

-- All images or figures should be recorded in SVG format."All the images/figures produced during the software development process should be recorded in
+> The JaCoCo plugin should be used to generate the coverage report.

-  SVG format."
+>All the images/figures produced during the software development process should be recorded in SVG format.

 ### Implementation Constraints